 I actually took these to a Catholic priest to ask, “How can Mary help us say yes to God and how can Saint Therese help us love God if they aren’t supposed to be able to actually DO anything?”
 His response was basically “Well, we believe they ask God to help us, not that they do it themselves.”
 So… then why doesn’t it say that?
 Because that’s not what these papers say at all.

-BUT the rest of the article is full of phrases and comments like: “St Anthony please let my sweatpants be found soon!
+Several phrases come to mind like: “St Anthony please let my sweatpants be found soon!
 I believe in you!”
 “This Saint Anthony has never let me down when I call for his intercession with regard to lost or misplaced items.” and “Amanda credits Saint Anthony with their return from the sea!!”

 Again, it’s important to keep in mind the distinction between what the Catholic Church actually officially teaches and what people do.
 Not to say that they are a bunch of people who say one thing and do another… (at least, not any more than any other Christian–we’re all guilty of this on occasion).
 Just to say–just because some people get things wrong doesn’t automatically mean that the official teachings themselves are wrong.